digvijaysngh512/Pneumonia-Identification-with-Deep-Learning/README.md

-# Pneumonia Detection using Deep Learning
+# Pneumonia Identification with Deep Learning

 This project uses deep learning techniques to detect pneumonia from chest X-ray images.
 A pre-trained MobileNetV2 model is used for transfer learning, allowing us to classify X-ray images into two categories: **Normal** and **Pneumonia**.